Life Insurance Planning Guide: Protect Your Family’s Future

 Step 5: Review Riders and Add-Ons

-• Accidental Death Rider: Doubles payout for accidental death.
+• Accidental Death Rider: Doubles the payout if death occurs due to an accident.

-• Child Rider: Covers children under one policy.
+• Child Rider: Provides coverage for children under the same policy.

 Step 6: Balance Premiums and Coverage